Top 10 Christian Bodybuilders (Who Found God)

 God answered.

-He was born again, was set free from his drug addiction, and now runs his own ministry called Jackdup4Jesus, where he visits inmates and addicts all over America, sharing God’s word.
+He experienced a rebirth, achieved freedom from his drug addiction, and currently operates his own ministry, Jackdup4Jesus, where he visits inmates and addicts across America, sharing God’s word.

 We had the pleasure of conversing with Franco online, and the fruits of the spirit are obvious.